madsciencecoder/shticker-book-rewritten/README.md

 * Unlimited number of toons may be launched from the same launcher, no need to open one per toon
 * Warns if you close the launcher while a game instance is running as it will cause the game to close if the launcher is closed
 * Option to save login details for an unlimited number of accounts
+* Option to turn off automatic game file updates on startup to allow you to login faster
+* Option to update the game files manually

 #### Planned Features